camaraproject/Commonalities/documentation/CAMARA-API-Event-Subscription-and-Notification.md

 ## 4. Security

 ### 4.1.
-Scope names APIs which deal with explicit subscriptions
+Scope naming

-Regarding scope naming for APIs, which deal with explicit subscriptions, the guidelines propose some changes as compared to the above format, and this is described below:
+Regarding scope naming for APIs, which deal with explicit subscriptions, the guidelines propose some changes as compared to [generic rules](/documentation/CAMARA%20API%20Design%20Guide.md#scope-naming), and this is described below:

 Scopes should be represented as below for APIs that offer explicit event subscriptions with action read and delete, for example: